Error¶

 Viewing Issues¶

-After saving and enabling the configuration, automatically discovered Issues will be displayed in the Console > Incident section.
+After saving the configuration and enabling it, Issues automatically discovered and generated by the system will be displayed in Console > Incident.